-Climbing barefooted into the belly of Thailand’s three headed elephant is an unusual experience, Bangkok is full of surprises.
+Climbing barefooted into the belly of a three headed elephant statue is quite the experience, Bangkok is full of surprises.

-We’re following what sounds like hushed chanting of Buddhist monks, which gets louder the higher we go.
-A little dizzy from the spiral staircase climb we step into a softly lit temple; a blue astrology mural covers the entire curved room.
+We’re following a Buddhist chant, which gets louder the higher we go.
+A little dizzy from a spiral staircase climb we step into a softly lit temple; a blue astrology mural covers the entire curved room.

-Devotees bow in prayer to a Buddha standing centre stage.
-It feels quietly sacred up here, not just because we’re in an elephant’s belly but because this is ‘Heaven’ and the ‘Universe’… No, I’m not on drugs!
+Devotees bow in prayer to a Buddha statue standing centre stage.
+It feels quietly sacred, not just because we’re in the belly of a 3 headed elephant but because this is ‘Heaven’ and the ‘Universe’… No, I’m not on drugs!

-Trunks trumpeting high into the Bangkok skyline, Erawan stands 29 metres tall and weighs a mighty 250 tonnes.
-The combined structure including pedestal, towers 43 metres.
+With trunks trumpeting high into the Bangkok skyline, Erawan stands 29 metres tall and weighs a mighty 250 tonnes.
+The combined structure including pedestal, is 43 metres.

 We’re in ‘Heaven’ right now and have just discovered the chanting sounds are coming from a CD player on repeat.
 We are quietly told by a guard no photography is allowed of the ancient Buddha statues flanking the room, just the view ahead.

 The artistic ceiling mural depicts the cosmos, displaying zodiac constellations, a blazing sun and scatterings of gold leaf stars.
-The chanting enhances the room’s spiritual vibe and Darrin and I soak up the peaceful atmosphere, lingering to observe families off the Buddha gifts and pay their respects in prayer.
+The Buddhist chant enhances the room’s spiritual vibe.
+Darrin and I soak up the peaceful atmosphere, lingering to observe families off the Buddha gifts and pay their respects in prayer.

 Before entering the middle section we were required to remove our shoes and leave them on a designated shoe rack.
 I have to admit I am a tad worried if they’ll be there on our return although there’s a watchful ticket collector in the vicinity.